aeternity/protocol/AENS.md

 ***owner***: the account, which controls this entry.

 ***expires_by***: the blockheight after which the entry goes into the `revoked` state.
-This value MUST NOT be further than 50000 blocks into the future.
+This value MUST NOT be further than `floor(60 * 24 * 365/key_block_interval)` blocks into the future. `key_block_interval` is expressed in minutes.

 ***client_ttl***: a suggestion as to how long any clients should cache this information. (***TODO***: should have a reasonable upper limit, e.g. 86400 seconds, and probably a different name to not be confused with the general TTL for transactions)

-This entry is only relevant for clients and has no conensus impact.
+This entry is only relevant for clients and has no consensus impact.

 ***pointers***: a dictionary with all the values this entry points towards, e.g. `{kind: "ipfs", data: "QmVcSqVEsvm5RR9mBLjwpb2XjFVn5bPdPL69mL8PH45pPC"}`.
-This can have multiple entries, e.g. an ipfs hash which contains a profile picture and an payment address asssociated with the name.
+This can have multiple entries, e.g. an ipfs hash which contains a profile picture and an payment address associated with the name.

 ### Name